 While a public wi-fi may have its own firewall, it is still essential that you deploy your own to protect you from activity elsewhere on the same network.

 If you don’t already have a firewall in place, make sure that you download and set one up ahead of your journey.
+Visit Fortinet for more information on network security and for firewall options.

 Use Caution on Public Wi-Fi Networks